General Information & Policies

 • Outreach Concerts

-Select students and faculty perform concerts throughout the year at Lawrence Hospital, The Fountains Senior Living in Tuckahoe, Sunrise Assisted Living in Mount Vernon, The Wartburg Adult Care Community in Mount Vernon, The Andrus Senior Center, and concerts in association with Bronxville Chamber of Commerce.
+Select students and faculty perform concerts throughout the year at The Fountains Senior Living in Tuckahoe, Sunrise Assisted Living in Mount Vernon, Monarch Coopers Corner in New Rochelle, The Wartburg Adult Care Community in Mount Vernon, and concerts in association with Bronxville Chamber of Commerce.

 Recital Attire